thaumaturgists/Kewlest/src/components/MusicMixer/React/TSX/MM-tsx.md

 # A recommended .env

 A `.env` file is used to store environment variables for your application.
-These variables can include sensitive information, such as API keys, database connection strings, and other configuration settings that you don't want to hard-code into your application.
+These variables can include sensitive

-Here’s a recommended structure for a `.env` file for your TypeScript React project:

 ### Recommended `.env`
 ```plaintext